01-edu/public/subjects/doop.en.md

 Write a program that takes three strings:

 - The first and the third one are representations of base-10 signed integers that fit in an int.

 - The second one is an arithmetic operator chosen from: `+ - * / %`

 - The program must display the result of the requested arithmetic operation, followed by a newline.
 If the number of parameters is not 3, the program just displays a newline.

-- You can assume the string have no mistakes or extraneous characters.
+- During tests the strings will have no mistakes or extraneous characters.
 Negative numbers, in input or output, will have one and only one leading `-`.
-The result of the operation fits in an int.
+The result of the operation will fit in an int.

-Example of output :
+Examples of outputs :

 ```console
 student@ubuntu:~/piscine/test$ go build